validator/validator/README.md

       java -jar ~/vnu.jar            FILE.html FILE2.html FILE3.html...

 > [!NOTE]
-> If you get a `StackOverflowError` error when invoking the checker, try adjusting the thread stack size by providing the `-Xss` option to java:
+> If you get a `StackOverflowError` error when invoking vnu, try adjusting the thread stack size by providing the `-Xss` option to java:

       java -Xss512k -jar ~/vnu.jar ...